-2.7 Solutions for challenges, and requirements on SSbD from the perspective of large companies
+2.7.
+Solutions for challenges, and requirements on SSbD from the perspective of large companies

-Wibke Lösberg of BASF continues the "roundtable"-set of ideas, now taking the perspective of the larger industries.
+Wibke Lösberg of BASF proceeds, by continuing the "roundtable"-set of ideas, now taking the perspective of the larger industries.

-Preliminary report of the 1st SETAC-EC Consultation meeting on SSbD, October 2, 2023 (online)
+Preliminary report of the 1st SETAC-EC Consultation Meeting on SSbD, 2 October 2023 (online)